maatthc/ns_imagepicker/README.md

-# NativeScript Angular Example of using the plugin Image Picker
+po# NativeScript Angular Example of using the plugin Image Picker

 This is a  NativeScript v4 using TypeScript and Angular.